bernie6401/bernie6401.github.io/_posts/Security/Practice/Portswigger Web Security Academy/CSRF/Not Complete/2023-04-28-Lab_ CSRF where token is tied to non-session cookie.md

 title: 'Lab: CSRF where token is tied to non-session cookie'
 tags: [Portswigger Web Security Academy, Web]

-category: "Security/Practice/Portswigger Web Security Academy/CSRF/Not Complete"
+category: "Security｜Practice｜Portswigger Web Security Academy｜CSRF｜Not Complete"
 ---

 # Lab: CSRF where token is tied to non-session cookie